mosaicml/composer/docs/source/trainer/using_the_trainer.rst

         grad_accum=2,
     )

 If ``grad_accum=auto``, Composer will try to automatically determine the smallest ``grad_accum`` which the current hardware supports.
 In order to support automatic gradient accumulation, Composer initially sets ``grad_accum=1``.
 During the training process, if a Cuda Out of Memory Exception is encountered, indicating the current batch size is too large for the hardware, Composer catches this exception and continues training after doubling ``grad_accum``.
 As a secondary benefit, automatic gradient accumulation is able to dynamically adjust throughout the training process.
-For example, when using ``ProgressiveResizing``, input size increases throughout training.
+For example, when using :class:`.ProgressiveResizing`, input size increases throughout training.
 Composer automatically increases ``grad_accum`` only when required, such as when a Cuda OOM is encountered due to larger images, allowing for faster training at the start until image sizes are scaled up.
 Note that this feature is experimental and may not work with all algorithms.